GianniMS/CLE2.Reservation-System/README.md

 # CLE2.Reservation-System
-The code for my cle 02 project.
+The code for my CLE02 project.
-A reservation system designed for my barber.
+A reservation system designed and developed for my barber.

 Feel free to take a look!
 - GMS